wyixin/edx-platform/docs/en_us/course_authors/source/organizing_course.rst

 - Enter the unit name that you want in the **Display Name** field.
 Note that students do not see the unit name.
 - Create components in the unit.
 - Change the visibility of the unit.
-By default, the unit visibility is set to **Private**, so students will not be able to see the unit.Unless you want students to see the unit immediately, leave this setting as-is.
+By default, the unit visibility is set to **Private**, so students will not be able to see the unit.
+Unless you want students to see the unit immediately, leave this setting as-is.
 For more information, see :ref:`Public and Private Units`.
 - Preview a draft of the unit.
 - If a unit has been published, view the live version of the unit.